-Jack Dorsey is stepping down as Twitter CEO: Report
+Jack Dorsey confirms he is stepping down as Twitter CEO

 Dorsey cofounded Twitter, plus he is the founder and CEO of mobile-payments innovator Square.

-His most recent tweet was at 2:57 a.m.
-ET Sunday; it says, “I love twitter”.
+Prior to posting his letter, at 2:57 a.m.
+ET Sunday, he tweeted, “I love twitter”.

 Last March, when Elliott Management took a 4% share in Twitter, tech journalist Kara Swisher forecast that he might lose his job.